braamconradie/mqtt_3screens/README.md

 •	I only included the Screen1 html file above.
 For Screen 2, Screen 3 and for the Controller.js file you can use exactly the same Screen1.html file (but obviously just change the reference to the relevant javascript file)

+•	Remember to change your credentials.
+I recommend that you use CloudMQTT (I have zero association with them and all of this and much more can be done on a free account) as the code is already set up for this.
+The other reason is that I like using glitch.com (another free resource) but they only run on https.
+It took a bit off effort to figure out how to set this up!!!

 Here is a simple diagram.
 The code is